GSNCodes/Neural_Style_Transfer/README.md

 I have used VGG19 as my baseline model.
 The features required to obtain the style and content from correspoding images have been obtained from the convolutional layers present in this model.
 To learn in depth about Neural Style Transfer, take a look at the link above.

+Both PyTorch and TensorFlow implementation are available and can be used as required.

 ## Results Obtained